-Maintaining a green lawn can be a challenge if your dog -- or the neighborhood dogs -- sees your yard as a potty or a playground.
-Unless you install artificial turf, your grass may develop brown patches from doggy urine damage or worn areas from Fido's playtime.
-Look to grass types that are more tolerant to your dog's natural behaviors.
+Maintaining a green lawn can be a challenge if it's also a combination potty and playground for your dog (or the neighborhood dogs).
+Unless you're willing to install artificial turf, your grass may develop brown patches from doggy urine damage or worn areas from Fido's playtime.
+If you love dogs and a green and luxurious lawn, look to grass types that are more tolerant of your dog's natural behaviors.

 Tolerance Is Not Resistance

-Three turf types may have more resistance to dog urine damage in your yard.
+Managing your dog's habits will help minimize brown patches, but you'll also need to choose an appropriate grass.
+Three turf types may have better-than-average resistance to dog urine damage in your yard.
 Bermuda grass (Cynodon dactylon) is a perennial in U.S. Department of Agriculture plant hardiness zones 7 through 10.
 Bahia grass (Paspalum notatum) grows in USDA zones 7 through 11, and zoysia grass (Zoysia spp.) is hardy in USDA zones 5 through 10.
 Of these grasses, Bermuda grass is denser, which means it fills in faster after urine burns.

 Bermuda grass is the best choice for planting in dog high-traffic areas in warm-season areas, and Kentucky bluegrass (Poa pretensis), a perennial in USDA zones 2 through 6, holds up better in cool-season areas.
 Zoysia grass takes more time to establish, typically two to four years, but is a suitable choice for high-traffic areas after its establishment.
 If your dog is particularly active or patrols a certain area in your yard, no one grass type can hold up under consistent pacing.